I just got back from New York, where I gave my first conference talk ever at the API Strategy and Practice conference. Pretty exciting!

 Lastly, dealing with change is never fun.
-As much as you hope you'll never have to change the API, sometimes you need to make changes and sometimes those changes are backwards-incompatible.
+As much as you hope you'll never have to change the API, sometimes you need to make changes, and sometimes those changes are backwards-incompatible.

-Users can choose to upgrade their versions in the dashboard (after reviewing the detailed changelogs) or can send a version override header in any API request to test the behavior of a specific version.
+Users can choose to upgrade their versions in the dashboard (after reviewing the details changelogs, of course), or can send a version override header in any API request to test the behavior of a specific version.

 Credit for various parts of the presentation content go to Greg Brockman, Sidd Chandrasekaran, Evan Broder, and Ross Boucher.
 And of course, credit to everyone at Stripe for actually doing the things I outlined in the talk.